-Taking videos with a PC
+Take videos with a PC

 How to use Movie Moments

-Importing and editing videos
+Import and edit videos

-Storing videos in OneDrive
+Store videos in OneDrive

 When you sign in to your PC with a Microsoft

 account, you get free storage on OneDrive.
 Saving your videos to OneDrive can be a good idea for several reasons.
 When you put videos there instead of on your PC, you'll have more space for games and other apps.
-You have the option of automatically uploading videos to OneDrive, which helps protect your videos even if you lose your PC, camera or phone.
+You have the option of automatically uploading videos to OneDrive, which helps protect your videos even if you lose your PC, camera, or phone.
 What's more, you'll have lots of options for getting to your videos even if you're not at your PC.
 Here are a few ways to upload and watch videos on OneDrive.
 To find out more about OneDrive, see Getting started with OneDrive.

 Most phones and tablets with a wireless connection can automatically upload photos and videos.

-If you have an iPhone, iPad or Android device: Install the OneDrive app
+If you have an iPhone, iPad, or Android device: Install the OneDrive app

 If you have a